What was your best sexual experience?

 Consider the following for the best sexual experiences possible:

-- When sober, people are more likely to be able to maintain an erection, to have adequate vaginal lubrication, and feel more heightened pleasurable sensations.
+- When sober, or with very low amounts of alcohol, people are more likely to be able to maintain an erection, to have adequate vaginal lubrication, and feel more heightened pleasurable sensations.

 - Have trouble with experiencing orgasm?
 Being sober will make orgasm more likely to happen.